top of page

 • Food preparation areas, such as kitchens, sculleries, and commercial cooking spaces

-The goal is to make sure surfaces are:
+The goal is to ensure surfaces are:

 • Impervious to moisture